Cornish grammar: Adverbs

 Adverbials in Cornish may be a single word or a more complex phrases, for example ena “then” and y’n eur ma “now”, literally “in this hour”.
 Many are formed from the combination of a preposition and a noun or pronoun, such as war-woles “downwards” from war “on” and goles “bottom” and a-ji (or a-jei) “within” from a “from, at” and chi (or chei) “house”.
-Adverbs can be formed from adjectives by means of the particle yn “in”, such as in the case of krev “strong” to yn krev “strongly” and da “good” to yn ta “well”.
+Adverbs can be formed from adjectives by means of the particle yn, such as in the case of krev “strong” to yn krev “strongly” and da “good” to yn ta “well”.

 Verbs

 Regular conjugation

 Cornish verbs are highly regular and are conjugated to show distinctions of person, number, mood, tense and aspect in various combinations.